-It’s one of those topics that’s so taboo, you might be too embarrassed to talk to your doctor about it.
+It’s not the easiest topic to bring up, so you might be hesitant to talk to your doctor about it.
 But chances are, your gynecologist can help!

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy